The Top 10 Coolest Animals in the World

 Blue dragons like to mate, travel, and eat in groups.
 They also have both male and female organs and lay their eggs on floating driftwood or inside the carcass of prey.

 Considered a sea slug, the blue dragon is a relatively new find.
-Initially, we thought only the Indian and Pacific Oceans were their home, but researchers have now found them in Taiwan, South Padre Island in Texas, and South Africa‘s Cape Town.
+Initially, the Indian and Pacific Oceans were thought to be their only homes, but researchers have now found them in Taiwan, South Padre Island in Texas, and South Africa‘s Cape Town.

 #6.
 Japanese Spider Crab